 Positive & Negative Responses to

-There are 7 questions that I asked participants to answer in my evaluation.
+There were 7 questions that I asked participants to answer in my evaluation (the new evaluation has only 6 questions).
 I was pleasantly surprised by the answers.
 The most negative thing that was shared was time related.
 Some participants would have liked to have had the Power Point materials.
 I am still thinking about that one.
 A lot of material is made available for their use before, during and after the presentations.

-(1) Was this weekend what you expected?
+- Was this weekend what you expected?
 If not, what did you expect?
-Here are some of the answers:

 I did a three-hour presentation which really limited me and also limited much needed discussion; following are some of the responses from that event: Needed break out sessions, role playing.
 I can’t think of anything.
 Need more information about implementation.